jenkins-x/jx-docs/content/en/v3/admin/setup/secrets/vault.md

 export EXTERNAL_VAULT=true
 ```

-Run `jx-secret` as you nomrally would:
+Run `jx-secret` as you normally would:
 ```bash
 jx secret edit -i
 ```